-The total cost of the planning and preconstruction of the Oxley Highway to Kempsey planning and preconstruction activities is $110 million.
-The Australian Government has provided $35 million and the NSW Government is providing $75 million.
+The total cost of the Oxley Highway to Kempsey planning and preconstruction activities is $110 million.
+The Australian Government has provided $35 million and the NSW Government has provided $75 million.

 Contributions of land and funding from adjacent landowners and businesses, and funding from other NSW Government agencies were made towards the construction of the Sancrox Road interchange.

-The Oxley Highway to Kempsey upgrade will be constructed in as two separate packages of work:
+The Oxley Highway to Kempsey upgrade will be constructed in two separate packages of work:

 - Oxley Highway to Kundabung; and

 Construction of the Oxley Highway to Kundabung section commenced on 15 October 2014.
 Construction of the Kundabung to Kempsey section commenced on 21 November 2014.